RoelKroes/TBTracker/README.md

 Note that currently setting different flightmodes in uBlox GPS modules is not supported.
 This could cause GPS failures above 18km when using uBlox GPS modules.
 I recommend using the ATGM336H GPS modules.

+ Connect the T-Deer as an Arduino Mini to the Arduino IDE.
  Many parameters are user adjustable in settings.h

  The Arduino Pro mini has a rather small memory capacity.
 If you run into memory issues, consider disabling RTTY or LORA in the settings.h file.
  Also disabling DEVMODE in settings.h will free up a lot of memory at the cost of no serial output.

-To receive transmissions by TBTracker you can use any program that can receive RTTY or LoRa transmissions.
-For example:
-- DL-FLDIGI (RTTY)
-- LoRa-gateway (LoRa)

  Have fun,

  Roel.